tatemura/congenio/README.md

 quickly making experiments no longer manageable and repeatable.

 The configuration generation language was developed to bring manageability and reproducibility to such experiments with complex systems.
-[TBC...]

 Usage
 -----